Swavek/contenteditable/README.md

 ####ContentEditable Weirdness with Blaze.

 Many developers experienced problems working with editable DOM elements (i.e. where contentEditable=="true").
 The main issue is repeated text fragments in multiline content.
-The problem is illustrated by @serviewcare [here](https://github.com/serviewcare/contenteditable).
+The problem is described in [issue 1964](https://github.com/meteor/meteor/issues/1964) and illustrated by @serviewcare [here](https://github.com/serviewcare/contenteditable).

 Various attempts to fix the issue, including deleting added nodes appeared to be only temporary workarounds due to changes in Blaze API and behaviour.
-[The solution](https://github.com/eluck/contenteditable) by @eluc focused on the link between editable content nodes and $blaze_range object.
-I analyzed the data structure created by Blaze and here are my findings:
+[The solution](https://github.com/eluck/contenteditable) by @eluc focused on the link between editable content nodes and `Blaze.DOMRange` object.
+Here are the findings of the data structure and behaviour of editable content element:
-* content of editable element is a collection of nodes
+* content of editable element is a collection of any variaty of nodes (e.g. Chrome and Firefox DOM structures are different)
-* when the content is rendered by Blaze each node is added to DOMrange.members collection
-* $blaze_range reference is added to node
+* when the content is rendered by Blaze each node is added to `DOMRange.members` collection (`$blaze_range` reference is added to nodes, except text nodes)
-* no such link is created when content is added by users
+* any content added by users is not in members collection (and has no `$blaze_range` reference)
-* it is possible to add the link using $blaze_range.addMember method.
+* it is possible to add or remove the link using `DOMRange.addMember` and `DOMRange.removeMember` methods
-* We could use this to solve the problem, but I couldn't find correct blaze_range reference when content consists of a single line of text. **Please, let me know if you know how to get this reference.**
+* `DOMRange.setMembers` is also available to replace entire members collection in one go
+* reference to _DOMRange representing the content can be get in helper or event handler with `Blaze.currentView._domrange`.

+DOMRange methods can be used to solve the original problem, integrate external packages or develop a custom collaborative editor.

-I changed the template structure and its helpers so that I can always get the $blaze_range, but it appeared that much simpler than manipulating the DOMrange collection is *isolating editable content from Blaze generated DOM elements*:
+There is much simpler way to assure the content is saved and updated reactively correctly. **We can isolate editable content from Blaze generated DOM elements using this method**:

 1. simplify the template so the entire editable element with its content is provided by single helper.
 ```